 Duke's East Asian Studies program offers comprehensive coverage of East Asian politics, societies, history, and cultures, with particular strengths in literature; modern history; comparative history and culture; anthropology; film, media and visual studies; comparative studies of capitalism; and religious studies.
 Research on East Asia at Duke is supported by extensive library holdings managed by subject librarians for China, Korea and Japan.
 Duke also has close ties with Asian Studies faculty at the University of North Carolina at Chapel Hill (UNC), and students can receive credit for courses at either institution.

 The MA in East Asian studies provides rigorous interdisciplinary training for students seeking careers in academia or professional fields that require regional specialization.
 The program introduces key area studies methodologies while providing flexibility for students to specialize in specific modes of inquiry (students with a specific interest in humanities should consider applying to the Critical Asian Humanities program).
 MA students have the benefit of developing individual research projects through working closely with a faculty advisor.
 The culmination of the degree results in a substantial and original academic work as well as competency in at least one regional language.

 The MA degree program is housed in the Asian/Pacific Studies Institute (APSI), which is the focal point for research and teaching on East Asia at Duke.
 APSI, founded in 1981, has fostered Duke’s strong intellectual engagement with the region for decades.
 The institute maintains a robust schedule of events on campus including an annual APSI Speaker Series, CineEast Film Series, international conferences and forums for graduate students to share their work.
-APSI also regularly hosts visiting scholars from East Asia and administers the Duke in China intensive language program in Beijing.
+APSI also regularly hosts visiting scholars from East Asia and administers the Duke Study in China intensive language program in Beijing.
 APSI graduate students are an integral part of the intellectual and social fabric that forms our community.